6thfdwp/learning-thoughts/react-reconciliation.md

 ## React Element

 React.Element is light weight object representation of actual UI (e.g DOM in web)
 Component is the definition to return the Element.
-It can compose other components to create complext UI structure.
+It can compose other components using HTML like syntax (JSX) to create complext UI structure.

 Let's say we have a list of stories (or any type of items), we can 'Like' each story and the number goes up.
 The component might look like this: